 A typical dose of ashwagandha is about 300-500 mg of standardized root extract per day.
 Consider taking 1 capsule of ashwagandha thirty minutes before sleep.
-This amount has clinically shown improved sleep in many of his patients.
+This amount has been clinically shown to improve sleep.
 For those with more serious insomnia, stress or anxiety, consider taking 2 capsules three times a day.
 Start low and work up in the dose of Ashwagandha.
 Do not exceed 6 capsules a day.

 Given that Ashwagandha is a tonic herb, you have to take it daily to obtain the desired effect.
 Ashwagandha is not a strong stimulant nor is it a strong depressant.
 It appears to act as a tonifying balancer of the nervous system.
 This ability allows you to function more optimally in our stressed-out, fast-paced society.

 Larger doses may cause gastrointestinal upset, and may interact with barbiturate medications.
 Alcohol and other sedatives should be avoided while taking ashwagandha.
 Large doses may also cause miscarriage, so ashwagandha should not be taken by pregnant women.
 Consult your healthcare professional to discuss whether Ashwagandha is right for you.

 1. Kataria, Hardeep et al. “Water Extract of Ashwagandha Leaves Limits Proliferation and Migration, and Induces Differentiation in Glioma Cells,” Evidence-based Complementary and Alternative Medicine, published online http://ecam.oxfordjournals.org: Dec.
 2009.